mongru/EXPAT__PAL__1.0/README.md

 # EXPAT__PAL__1.0

-Landing page for an EXPAT__PAL__1.0 app - **currently in build**.
+Landing page for the EXPAT__PAL__1.0 app - **currently in build**.

 ## Motivation

-EXPAT__PAL__1.0 is an app for people, who recently moved to a foreign country and look for friendship/help.
-The aim is to create a supportive community inspired by a pay it forward philosophy of life.
+EXPAT__PAL__1.0 is an app for people who recently moved to a foreign country and look for friendship/help.
+The aim is to create a supportive community inspired by the "pay it forward" philosophy of life.

 ### Installing